Code-and-Sorts/CopilotChef/README.md

   "tasks": [
     {
       "name": "Setup project structure",
-      "prompt": "Create a directory structure for a new React project" },
+      "prompt": "Create a directory structure for a new React project", "approvalGate": {
+        "isEnabled": true,
+        "message": "Would you like to continue to create the components?"
+      }
+    },
     {
       "name": "Create components",